feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

 In this guide, we will show you how to integrate with MySQL as an online store.
 While we will be implementing a specific store, this guide should be representative for adding support for any new online store.

-The full working code for this guide can be found at [feast-dev/feast-custom-online-store-demo](https://github.com/feast-dev/feast-custom-online-store-demo).
+The full working code for this guide can be found at [feast-dev/feast-custom-online-store-demo](https://github.com/feast-dev/feast-custom-online-store-demo) and an example of a custom offline store that was contributed by developers can be found [here](https://github.com/feast-dev/feast/pull/2401).

-The process of using a custom online store consists of 3 steps:
+The process of using a custom online store consists of 4 steps:

 1. Defining the `OnlineStore` class.
 2. Defining the `OnlineStoreConfig` class.